juliensees/comp-tia-/cryptoanalytic_attacks.md

 Keyspace - the set of all possible encryption keys usable with an algorithm
     - so if you're using the english alphabet, and you shift one change from A's now showing B's... in total, you only have 25 possible keys before it             just starts over

-Knowledge-Based Attacks - attacks that go beyond the simplicity of brute force and cmobine other info
+Knowledge Based Attacks - attacks that go beyond the simplicity of brute force and cmobine other info
         - Frequency Analysis - the person trying to break the code does some statistical analysis of the ciphertext to detect patterns
             - for example seeing the same letter repeatedly in ciphertext and corresponding that to common english letters
         - Chosen Plaintext Attack - when an attacker has access to the encryption algorithm and tries inputing things into it, to reverse engineer it